reflex-dev/reflex-web/docs/library/datadisplay/badge.md

 ```

-## examples of using all the props (exclude the style props: color, variant, size)
+## examples of using all the props (exclude the style props: color, variant, size, high contrast)

 N/A